antoniolucas30/antoniolucas30/README.md

 #### - My name is Antonio Lucas, and I'm a continuous student on this vast world of programming.
 Currently, I'm taking a degree on Computer Science at USP.
 As a side work, I make tutorials about Competitive Programming on Neps Academy, a Brazilian Site that helps others learn about Competitive Programming.
 Basically, I'm discovering more and more about myself with programming, so I hope that I forever continue to explore and study Programming!

-### - Be unconcerned to check some of my repositories :D!
+### - Feel free to check some of my repositories :D!

 ### • Some of the things I'm currently learning: